craigpalermo/calendar-counter/README.md

 # run all tests
 npm test
 ```

+## TODO
+- Highlight days with nonzero values
+- Server to make calendars available via anonymous links
+- Stats page
+    - Graph of sums for months and years over time
+    - Month and year with highest sum

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).